 Osteoarthritis of the ankle –

 The joints of the rearfoot include the ankle and subtalar joints.
-The ankle range of motion is within the sagittal plane (toes towards the shin and toes away from the shin) while the range of motion of the subtalar joint is within the frontal planeosteoarthritis ankle (soles towards each other, soles facing away).
+The ankle range of motion is within the sagittal plane (toes towards the shin and toes away from the shin) while the range of motion of the subtalar joint is within the frontal plane (soles towards each other, soles facing away).
 The combined range of motion of both the ankle and subtalar joints are what make us able to be bipedal and able to adapt to uneven surfaces.
 Osteoarthritis of the ankle and/or subtalar joints can be difficult to differentiate and often are best defined with x-rays.
 Symptoms of ankle and subtalar joint osteoarthritis include swelling, sharp pain with activity and dull achiness at rest.
 An additional finding of ankle osteoarthritis includes a sense of the joint ‘giving out’.
 Many patients describe weakness of the joint where the joint no longer reliably will support them.

 Initial treatment of osteoarthritis of the ankle and subtalar joints make include elastic compression bandages or prescription braces to stabilize the joint.
 Cortisone injections are often used to temporarily decrease painful inflammation within the joint.
 Arthroscopic surgery can also be used as a temporary stopgap for osteoarthritis of the joint.
 End stage osteoarthritis of the ankle and subtalar joints may include fusion of the joint or ankle joint replacement.